Leonard Isitt (aviator): Post war

-Isitt retired in 1946 as Chief of the Air Staff and he became chairman of Tasman Empire Airways (TEAL) in 1947.
+Isitt retired in 1946 as Chief of the Air Staff and he became chairman of New Zealand National Airways Corporation in 1946 and Tasman Empire Airways (TEAL) in 1947.
 He continued as TEAL chairman until 1963 when he was succeeded by Sir Andrew McKee.

 Following his retirement as chairman of NAC and TEAL he served as chairman of Standard–Triumph New Zealand, Motor Assemblies Limited and then Leyland Motors of New Zealand until his final retirement in 1966.

 Together with Ronald Bannerman and Keith Caldwell he was instrumental in establishing the New Zealand 1914–1918 Airmen's Association in 1960.

 He died at Lower Hutt on 21 January 1976.

 Personal life

 Isitt married Elsie Gladys Caverhill (1896–1970) at Wellington on 26 April 1920.
 They had two daughters.

-Honours
+Honours and awards

-In 1935, he was awarded the King George V Silver Jubilee Medal.
+In 1935, Isitt was awarded the King George V Silver Jubilee Medal.
 He was appointed a Commander of the Order of the British Empire in the 1940 King's Birthday Honours, and a Knight Commander of the Order of the British Empire in the 1946 New Year Honours.
+In 1953, he was awarded the Queen Elizabeth II Coronation Medal.
 His medals are held at the Air Force Museum of New Zealand.